Aliucord/documentation/theme-dev/README.md

 # Main Strings

-> Strings used for the plugin to tell the user what the name of the theme is, author, version, License, etc but also things like custom font and custom background
+> Strings used for the plugin to tell the user what the name of the Theme is, Author, Version, License, etc but also things like custom font and custom background

 ## Manifest Strings